 After the re-election of Kassym-Jomart Tokayev in November 2022, people are expecting the government of Kazakhstan to begin addressing the challenges Kazakhstan is set to face in the near future.
 As in the past, these challenges are extensive.
 We have already mentioned the issue of the increasing volatility of economic growth that is still highly dependent on the extensive exploitation of natural resources.
 Other challenges include rising geopolitical instability and huge economic inequality.
 As well, Kazakhstan must grapple with high levels of informal economic activity, unemployment, low economic productivity, and underdeveloped systems of education and health care.
 Such challenges will become even more complex in a shifting geopolitical environment and in the context of the significant demographic and cultural changes that have occurred in Kazakhstan.

-The author is Assel Nussupova, an award winning writer with the Master’s Degree in Economics from a US university and more than 20 years of experience working for the Kazakh Government.
-Assel focuses on macroeconomics, commodity and financial markets, economic and social policies in Kazakhstan and globally.
+The author is an analyst with a Master’s Degree in Economics from Georgetown University in Washington, DC, and more than 20 years of experience working for the Kazakh government.
+She focuses on macroeconomics, commodity and financial markets, economic and social policies in Kazakhstan and globally.